D-Bits/Danabases-Blog/content/posts/2020-2-3-gravity-python.md

 ## Summary

-While the math we are doing here is ultimately pretty simple, as far as physics goes,it nonetheless shows how one can easily do at least centain physics equations with only a little bit of code.
+While the math we are doing here is ultimately pretty simple, as far as physics goes,it nonetheless shows how one can easily do at least certain physics equations with only a little bit of code.
 Hope you enjoyed it, and don't use it to cheat on your physics homework haha.

 <br>